: North Fork 53 by Justin Bailie

 Near the town of Fossil, the seventh-generation Wilson Ranches Retreat has a 9,000-acre cattle and hay ranch in the beautiful Butte Creek Valley.
 Guests stay in a historic 1910 Sears Roebuck Ranch House with six guest rooms and a sprawling lawn with century-old locust and fruit trees.
 You can horseback ride through juniper- and sage-covered high-desert hills and venture out for birding and hiking adventures.

 Pack your worn-in boots and wide-brim hat for an authentic cowboy experience at the sixth-generation Steens Mountain Guest Ranch in remote Southeastern Oregon.
 On this family-operated working guest ranch, once you step foot on the dusty soils of Diamond Valley, you become part of the cowboy crew.
-You share the home “headquarters” with real cowboys, staying in one of three upstairs rooms in a hand-built pine house.
-In the shared main area, you’ll find a woodstove, piano and guitar.
-As part of the crew, your days include cattle drives and cowhand detail, cow camping, and learning how to saddle, ride and Que (communicate with) your horse.
-Bonus: You can sign up for a guided ride to see Oregon’s rare and wild Kiger mustangs, found on Steens Mountain.
+You share the home “headquarters” with real cowboys, staying in a hand-built pine house with a wood stove.
+Your days include cattle drives and cowhand detail, cow camping and learning how to saddle and ride your horse.
+Bonus: You can sign up for a guided ride to see Oregon’s rare and wild Kiger mustangs on Steens Mountain.

 About The